michelenoronha/API-Cypress/README.md

 8. **Eficiência e Qualidade:** Ao facilitar a detecção precoce de bugs e garantir a qualidade do código, a CI contribui para o desenvolvimento mais eficiente e para a entrega de software de alta qualidade.

 9. **Ferramentas de CI:** Existem várias ferramentas de CI populares, como Jenkins, Travis CI, CircleCI e GitLab CI, que automatizam e facilitam a implementação dessas práticas.
 Essas ferramentas são integradas aos sistemas de controle de versão e oferecem uma variedade de recursos para automação de builds, execução de testes e implantação contínua.

+In English
+Continuous Integration (CI) is a software development practice that involves automatically integrating code changes from multiple contributors into a shared repository.
+The main goal of CI is to detect and address integration issues early in the development process.
+This is achieved by frequently and automatically building, testing, and validating code changes.

+In a CI environment, developers regularly commit their code to a version control system, triggering an automated build and test process.
+This process helps identify any conflicts or errors introduced by new code changes and ensures that the application remains in a functional state.

+CI systems often work in conjunction with automated testing frameworks and tools to assess the quality of the codebase.
+By adopting continuous integration, development teams can streamline the development workflow, catch and fix issues earlier, and deliver more reliable software with greater efficiency.
+Have you had any experience with CI in your development projects?